-Cardinale Estate is one of the older wineries in Oakville (founded 1982) and is located a short drive off of Highway 29.
+Cardinale Estate is one of the older wineries in Oakville (founded 1981) and is located a short drive off of Highway 29.
 The hospitality center and winery are perched on top of a small natural hill.
-This is the site of the old Robert Pepi winery; incidentally after selling this property and winery Robert is now running his own boutique label called Eponymous.
+This is the site of the old Robert Pepi winery – which used to specialize in Sauvignon Blanc, Sémillon and Chardonnay.
+Incidentally after selling this property and winery Robert is now running his own boutique label called Eponymous.
 Cardinale is owned by Jackson Family Wines.

 Cardinale’s hospitality center is visible from the Highway 29; the stone building is classy and elegant with great views of the Napa Valley especially from it’s north facing outdoor patio.
 While most wineries in Napa focus on a number of wines, it is the rare winery that puts all it’s effort into producing one great wine each year.
 Cardinale is one of these unique wineries that do so – producing a single Cabernet Sauvignon (with lesser amounts of Merlot in the blend) every vintage.